antronerds/r2-training-courses/docs/Investigating_Tumor_Heterogeneity.md

 Creating hypotheses; relating to chromatin modification data
 ---------------------------------------------------------------

 Apparently this TF is capable of shifting cells from state to the other.
 How can we further determine causal relations and ideally targetable processes in these cancer cells?
 How is a switch dynamically possible?
 A growing body of evidence implicates enhancers as key elements defining cell identity but the relationship of these enhancers to intratumoral heterogeneity is unknown.
-We performed ChIP–seq analysis of the H3K27ac and H3K4me3 histone modifications for the isogenic cell line pairs.
+We performed ChIP–seq analysis of the H3K27ac histone modifications for the isogenic cell line pairs.

 Epigenetic versus genetic; the concept of re-programming